 It is important that trade unions understand the structure and governance of these value chains in order to develop responses that will address the unequal distribution of value and the exploitation of differing labour standards regionally.

 The LRS is a key resource to several trade union networks in the region.
-The Value Chains Capacity Building project, which is supported by the DGB Bildungswerk Bund, is building on the knowledge, relationships and lessons that underpin these networks.
+Supported by the DGB Bildungswerk Bund, the Value Chains Capacity Building project is building on the knowledge, relationships and lessons that underpin these networks.

-The project provides spaces where unions, working together with the LRS and our partners, can share experiences and reflect on the implications of value chain mapping for organising and bargaining.
+The project provides spaces where unions can share experiences and reflect on the implications of value chain mapping for organising and bargaining.

 Key Project Contact: